-During the OM's Ride 2 Transform 2017 cycle tour, 17 cyclists biked 550 kilometres around southern Malawi, visiting the Yao people, distributing AudioBibles and praying.
+During the OM's Ride 2 Transform 2017 cycle tour, 17 cyclists biked 550 kilometres around southern Malawi, distributing AudioBibles and praying.

-During the OM Malawi Ride 2 Transform 2017 cycle tour, 17 cyclists biked 550 kilometres around southern Malawi, visiting the Yao people, distributing AudioBibles and praying.
+During the OM Malawi Ride 2 Transform 2017 cycle tour, 17 cyclists biked 550 kilometres around southern Malawi, distributing AudioBibles and praying.

-The focus of the tour—the third by the OM Malawi team—was ministry to local people, including support raising for OM Malawi’s newest project, a radio station designed specifically for the Yao people—but when all was said and done, the cyclists themselves, along with the local missionaries at various ministry points along the way, felt they experienced as much growth as anyone they met along the road.
+The focus of the tour—the third by the OM Malawi team—was ministry to local people, including support raising for OM Malawi’s newest project—but when all was said and done, the cyclists themselves, along with the local missionaries at various ministry points along the way, felt they experienced as much growth as anyone they met along the road.
 Here are three reflections on the tour:

 Canadian education student Chris Foster first came to Malawi as part of the OM Africa Trek, a travelling missions discipleship programme.
 He joined the first Ride 2 Transform tour in 2015, and now he has participated in the third, as well.
 Reflecting on the two trips, Chris says he definitely spent more time in prayer during the most recent tour.